 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in New Hampshire is 31,835 – at 2.4% of the total population of New Hampshire.
+According to the most recent American Community Survey, the Asian population in new hampshire is 35,848 - at 2.7% of the total population of new hampshire.

-We broke down the most recent census data to determine the cities in New Hampshire with the largest Asian population in 2018:
+Here are the cities in new hampshire with the largest Asian population in 2020:

-Lebanon took the number one over all spot for the largest Asian in New Hampshire for 2018.
-8.43% of Lebanon identify as Asian.
+Which city in new hampshire had the largest Asian population?
+Nashua took the number one over all spot for the largest Asian in new hampshire for 2020.
+7.94% of Nashua identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In New Hampshire With The Largest Asian Population For 2018
+How We Determined The Cities In new hampshire With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: